saurabhp75/saurabhp75.github.io/_notes/docker.md

 - Docker server
 - Docker machine
 - Docker compose

+### Docker hierarchy
+- Stack > Services > Container
+- Serrvices are defined in docker compose file
+- Ports are exposed in Dockerfile, but mapped in Docker compose or command line

+### Docker registery and repository
+- Docker registery is a collection of repositories
+- Docker repository is a collection of images similar to GitHub repo
+- An account on registery(Dockerhub) can create many repositories
+- The docker CLI uses Docker's public registery by default

+**Note**: You can set your own private registery using docker trusted registery.

 ### Docker image and container
 **Docker image**: Single file with all deps and config required to run a program.